 As the years passed Pastor Read enjoyed a fruitful ministry in United Church, but as the sectional tensions regarding states’ rights and the slavery issue increased, secession occurred, and the war began.
 The war increased responsibilities not only for Read but also all the other ministers in Richmond.
 A key event for the city during the war was its establishment as the Confederate capital in May 1861.
 With another layer of government added to the already present state and local governments in the city, more people arrived with more problems and pastoral needs.
 Presbyterians C. H. Read, T. V. Moore, and Moses D. Hoge saw their parishes grow to include a number of military prisons and hospitals where counsel, prayer, and worship services were needed.
 Visitors were everywhere and as the war progressed the situation in the city on the James River deteriorated as food and basic needs went unfulfilled while opportunists took advantage of the situation.
 During the time of the war in 1864 the Presbyterian Old and New Schools in the South reunited and the first moderator of the reunified Synod of Virginia meeting in the fall was C. H. Read.
 As April 1865 started Petersburg fell into Union hands and then Richmond experienced a horrendous fire as it surrendered.
-The United Presbyterian Church was consumed in the conflagration.
-C. H. Read commented in a letter he wrote to Princeton Seminary that the biographical data form he was submitting might not be as accurate as it should be because when the fire burned his church it also burned the lecture room “in which was my study and library which were consumed.”
+The United Presbyterian Church was consumed in the conflagration including Read’s books.
 Bibliophiles and those afflicted with the more extreme form known as bibliomania can sympathize with Dr. Read’s emotions when he returned to his church and saw nothing but ashes where his books and papers had once been kept.

 After the war, Read continued to minister in Richmond.
 A new sanctuary was built on Grace Street and appropriately named Grace Street Presbyterian Church.
 Due to failing health, Dr. Read resigned his call and became pastor emeritus on October 11, 1887 at the age of 76.
 On March 12, 1899, the congregation honored their pastor of the past with a jubilee celebration of his thirty-seven active years of ministry combined with thirteen years of emeritus service.
 The pastor of the church at the time was Jere Witherspoon who presided over the service.
 Included in the jubilee were lectures from Donald Guthrie, H. A. Tupper, James P. Smith, and Major Robert Stiles.
 Certainly, the remembrance would have been even more enjoyable if C. H. Read’s wife, Tryphena, had been with him, but she had passed away the year before on January 29.
 Though very weak, Dr. Read pronounced the benediction.